freem/livenes/README.md

 The batch files are there as examples.
 If you add nintendulator.exe in the folder where you compile, it will auto start the emulator with the rom you freshly build.

+## VT02 version
+Some hardware produced by V.R.
+Technology allows for the use of a second APU.

+There are two binaries included:
+* live_VT02.nes - for use with NintendulatorNRS
+* live_VT02.bin - for use with real hardware, NintendulatorNRS, EmuVT, or MAME

+This has not yet been tested on real hardware.
+NintendulatorNRS seems to work.